 Call Dr. Donnelly Book Consult

-Your complete guide to the Psych/Soc section — the MCAT's most underestimated challenge and the section where strategic preparation pays the biggest dividends.
+Your complete guide to the MCAT psychology sociology section.
+It is the MCAT's most underestimated challenge — and the section where smart preparation pays off most.

 Section Overview